 If it requires to reduce library size and uses FAT16/FAT32 formats, please look into this library, created and maintained by Bill Greiman.

-The Portenta Max Carrier has on-board Murata CMWX1ZZABZ-078 LoRaWAN® Module and SARA-R412M-02B Cell Modem as the following image below:
+The Portenta Max Carrier has on-board Murata CMWX1ZZABZ-078 LoRaWAN® Module and SARA-R412M-02B Cell Modem shown in the following image below:

-Depending on the region, it will require to use the appropriate antenna for the respective frequencies.
+Depending on the region, it will require to use an appropriate antenna for the respective frequencies.
 The common frequencies are 915 MHz for North America and Australia, and 863 MHz for European region.
-Frequencies are on a range, so for example Australia region it is possible to use 928 MHz compatible antenna and configuration.
+Frequencies are on a range, so for example, Australian region is possible to use a 928 MHz compatible antenna and configuration.

 For more in-depth information about LoRa® and LoRaWAN®, please read The Arduino Guide to LoRa® and LoRaWAN®.

-The LoRa® Connection tutorial with in-depth details on how to power up the module and establish connection to The Things Network (TTN), please go here for more information.
+For the LoRa® Connection tutorial with in-depth details on how to power up the module and establish a connection to The Things Network (TTN), please go here for more information.